argodev/studies/nt_survey/NT_Class_07_Manuscript.md

 *... but don’t be mistaken: justification is by faith alone but never by faith that is alone.*

-And that brings us to the next three chapters: 6, 7, and 8, where we see that justification is by faith alone but not by faith that is alone, to quote a common phrase.
+And that brings us to the next three chapters: 6, 7, and 8, where we see that ''justification is by faith alone but not by faith that is alone'', to quote a common phrase.
 We have been justified by faith alone.
 No good works, no religious duties or rituals can accomplish this reconciliation to God.
 No human effort can produce salvation.
 In the advent of this rich teaching Paul knows what Believers may be tempted to think next.
 We are no longer constrained by the law in the way Israel seemed to be, so why not take our new place in Christ by faith, and then “continue in sin that grace may abound?”
 (6:1)

 Does the fact that we are declared righteous not by our own actions, but by those of Jesus give an incentive to sin?
 Paul answers: “Absolutely not!
 How can we who died to sin still live in it?
 Or are you unaware that all of us who were baptized into Christ Jesus were baptized into his death?
 Therefore we were buried with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, so we too may walk in newness of life.”
 (6:2-4).
 Why do we want to be justified?
 Simply because we want God’s wrath removed from us or so we can be reconciled with Him?